craigtaub/craigtaub.dev/src/markdown-pages/nodejs-vs-golang-aws-costing.md

 - Fargate
 - Lambda

 That means the maximum saving from the bill is £3,150, that is 22% from the overall bill.
-That is pretty good its just under a quarter.
+That is pretty good it's just under a quarter.
 However we still need those services, they will just be run using Golang rather than NodeJS.

-So now lets actually dig into what changes with those if we swap to Golang.
+So now let's actually dig into what changes with those if we swap to Golang.

-### What is the saving?
+### What is the savings?

 Here is a link to the pricing pages to review my comments below yourselves: